Manny Onariase: Scunthorpe United

 On 3 August 2020, Onariase signed a two-year contract with League Two club Scunthorpe United for an undisclosed fee.
 During a relegation-threatened 2020–21 season affected by hernia problems, he made 28 appearances and scored two goals.
 Onariase made 34 appearances and scored two goals during the 2021–22 season and departed the club in March 2022.
 He made 62 appearances and scored four goals during his time at Glanford Park.

 Return to Dagenham & Redbridge

 On 15 March 2022, Onariase returned to National League club Dagenham & Redbridge for an undisclosed fee and signed a contract running until the end of the 2023–24 season.
 He made 10 appearances and scored one goal during what remained of a 2021–22 season in which the Daggers finished one place outside the playoff zone.

+Hartlepool United

+On 17 July 2023, Onariase signed for Hartlepool United ahead of their first season back in the National League following relegation.
+He made his Hartlepool debut on the opening match of the 2023–24 season in a 3–2 away defeat to Barnet.
+At the end of the season, Onariase was made available for transfer by the club.

+He made four substitute appearances for Hartlepool early in the 2024–25 season before joining Maidenhead United on loan in December.
+The following month, this deal was extended until the end of the season.
+He made 20 league appearances for Maidenhead, however, they were unable to avoid relegation to the National League South.
+At the end of the 2024–25 season, it was announced that he would be released by Hartlepool at the end of his contract.
+He made 41 appearances in total for Hartlepool.

+Maidenhead United

+On 24 June 2025, he signed permanently for National League South side Maidenhead United after loan spells with the club during the previous season.

 Personal life

 Onariase attended St Thomas the Apostle College and was head boy.
 He is of Nigerian descent.